Bluexin/drpc4k/readme.md

 ## Using this library

-Usage of Jitpack.io is prefered over the previous use of JCenter (Which is now read-only).
+Usage of Jitpack.io is preferred over the previous use of JCenter (Which is now read-only).
 To use snapshots, replace the version tag with the commit short hash.

 When using gradle (groovy or kts):